barna-li/Health-Insurance-Premium/README.md

 # Health-Insurance-Premium

-The purposes of this exercise to look into different features to observe their relationship, and plot a multiple linear regression based on several features of individual such as age, physical/family condition and location against their existing medical expense to be used for predicting future medical expenses of individuals that help medical insurance to make decision on charging the premium.
+The purposes of this exercise is to look into different features to observe their relationship, and plot a multiple linear regression based on several features of individual such as age, physical/family condition and location against their existing medical expense to be used for predicting future medical expenses of individuals that help medical insurance to make decision on charging the premium.

-An important part of this project is to look at the exploratory data analysis in via the Uni-variate Analysis from which we have drawn the following conclusions:
+An important part of this project is to look at the Exploratory Data analysis via the Uni-variate Analysis from which we have drawn the following conclusions:

 In Fig 1,we can clearly see here that the distribution of expenses is rightly skewed and they show a variation ranging from $ 1121 to $ 63770 in the given plot for a dataset of 1338 current health insurers.